-Administration: Providing, supplying, supervising, facilitating, or otherwise participating in the USe or Attempted USe by another Person of a Prohibited Substance or Prohibited Method.
-However, this definition shall not include the actions of bona fide medical personnel involving a Prohibited Substance or Prohibited Method USed for genuine and legal therapeutic purposes or other acceptable justification and shall not include the Substances which are not prohibited Substances are not intended for genuine and legal therapeutic purposes or are intended to enhance sport performance.
+Administration: Providing, supplying, supervising, facilitating, or otherwise participating in the Use or Attempted Use by another Person of a Prohibited Substance or Prohibited Method.
+However, this definition shall not include the actions of bona fide medical personnel involving a Prohibited Substance or Prohibited Method Used for genuine and legal therapeutic purposes or other acceptable justification and shall not include actions involving Prohibited Substances which are not prohibited in Out-of-Competition Testing unless the circumstances as a whole demonstrate that such Prohibited Substances are not intended for genuine and legal therapeutic purposes or are intended to enhance sport performance.

-Adverse Analytical Finding: A report from a WADA-accredited laboratory or other WADA-approved laboratory that, consistent with the International Standard for Laboratories, establishes in a Sample the presence of a Prohibited Substance or its Metabolities or Markers or evidence of the Use of a Prohibited Method.
+Adverse Analytical Finding: A report from a WADA-accredited laboratory or other WADA-approved laboratory that, consistent with the International Standard for Laboratories, establishes in a Sample the presence of a Prohibited Substance or its Metabolites or Markers or evidence of the Use of a Prohibited Method.